wp-plugins/email-marketing/readme.txt

 and this plugin makes installing it on WordPress a one-click operation.

 With Drip you can easily send emails to your prospects, trial users and customers based on their behavior.

 Using tags and events you can segment your users and send emails that are highly focused and personalized based on their past interactions with your website or web application.

 The first step to setting up Drip is to install a snippet of JavaScript in the footer of your website, and this plugin makes that dead simple for our customers who run WordPress.

+After that, you'll be gathering new email subscribers in less than five minutes.

 [youtube https://www.youtube.com/watch?v=I0Bs7zHANpc]